Thom Doucette

 Thom "Ace" Doucette is an American blues harmonica player from the Sarasota, Florida region.
-He is best known for having played with The Allman Brothers Band in the 1970s and later, although he was never a member.
+He is best known for having played with The Allman Brothers Band in the 1970s and later, although he was never an official member.

 In his early days as a musician, Doucette was a friend of bassist Berry Oakley; guitarist Dickey Betts occasionally ran into the pair in Florida clubs.
 Once the Allman Brothers Band had formed with Oakley and Betts as members, Doucette became friendly with group leader Duane Allman, who bestowed upon him the moniker "The Ace".

 Doucette appears on the group's second album, Idlewild South in 1970, playing harmonica and percussion.
 In particular his harmonica is featured on the track "Don't Keep Me Wonderin'", where it plays along and against the slide guitar of Duane Allman; towards the end the two merge together.
 Doucette joined the band frequently when they played the Fillmore East in New York, and consequently his harmonica solos are featured on two of the tracks from the classic 1971 live album At Fillmore East, those being "Done Somebody Wrong" and "You Don't Love Me".
 (A solo on a third song, "Stormy Monday", was edited out of the original album release but restored in some later editions.)